Home Alive Cat Blog

 Cats can be very particular about eating routines, so a skipped meal here and there may not surprise you, but if your cat is refusing to eat at all, then you might want to consider this a sign that they are feeling the effects of overheating.

 Overheating, heatstroke, and general discomfort from the heat can all cause your pet to turn their nose up at food.
-Monitor how often and how much they eating, and try to encourage frequent small meals to get your cat the calories and nutrients they need to stay healthy.
+Monitor how often and how much they are eating, and try to encourage frequent small meals to get your cat the calories and nutrients they need to stay healthy.

-If you keep finding your cat laying on the tile floor of the bathroom, or the hard concrete of your basement or garage, then it’s very likely she is seeking out cooler surfaces to help reduce her discomfort.
+If you keep finding your cat lying on the tile floor of the bathroom, or the hard concrete of your basement or garage, then it’s very likely she is seeking out cooler surfaces to help reduce her discomfort.

-Cats love air conditioners too.
+Cats love air conditioners, too.
 It’s common for them to plant themselves right in front of an air conditioner, a fan, or an open window just to feel the cool stream of air.
 If your house is on the warm side, it’s not a bad idea to make sure these devices are safely positioned for your cat to enjoy them.

 If you are a dog owner, you know that panting is a normal way for dogs to release heat from their body, but what about cats?
 Why do cats pant when hot?
 If you notice your cat panting like a dog, then you should be concerned.

 Cats pant for the same reasons that dogs do, but not as often and typically not as hard.
-Normally, you might see your cat gently panting after a high-energy round with a cat wand or fetch or after a case of the zoomies, but panting during low energy activities could mean your cat is cooking.
+Normally, you might see your cat gently panting after a high-energy round with a cat wand or fetch or after a case of the zoomies, but panting during low-energy activities could mean your cat is cooking.
 We’ll dive more into cat panting later in this article.

-If you have a cat that drools when they purr, then you might not see this as abnormal behaviour, but excessive drooling, or drooling in unusual situations can be a bad sign.
+If you have a cat that drools when they purr, then you might not see this as abnormal behaviour, but excessive drooling, or drooling in unusual situations, can be a bad sign.
 This is especially telling if it’s combined with panting or other behaviours from this list.

 Throwing up is not the most uncommon thing for cats.
-Many cats deal with hairballs and are no stranger to regurgitating food after meals.
+Many cats deal with hairballs and are no strangers to regurgitating food after meals.
 Though the reasons can vary, vomiting alongside panting, drooling, or lethargy is concerning.

-If your dealing with a prolonged heatwave, then your cat will probably show mild symptoms of overheating, but if the symptoms don’t go away, or start to worsen, then your cat could be in danger.
-There are two things that could result from prolonged overheating:
+If you're dealing with a prolonged heatwave, then your cat will probably show mild symptoms of overheating, but if the symptoms don’t go away or start to worsen, then your cat could be in danger.

 Cats are not naturally drawn to water, so unless they are eating a moisture-rich diet, most average house cats live in a perpetual state of mild dehydration already.
 Further dehydration can cause many problems, and overheating will quickly dehydrate your kitty even further.